How to Get Your Georgia

 Highly Educated Teachers

-Nearly 44% of Georgia teachers have a master’s degree, according to the DOE.
+Nearly 44% of Georgia teachers have a master’s degree, according to a state workforce report.
 Just under 19% have a specialist degree, and nearly 3% hold a doctorate.

 A Strong Economy